-- by social media
+- social media

-- by live virtual meetings
+- live virtual meetings

-Many experts agree that the later is the most powerful of all the communication avenues, as it lends more credibility to the message itself.
-When others are chattering about your offerings, no longer are the words touting the greatness of your products and services coming from your own mouth, rather it’s other people who your future clients know and trust presenting your message to them.
+Many experts agree that the latter is the most powerful of all the communication avenues, as it lends more credibility to the message itself.
+When others are chattering about your offerings, no longer are the words touting the greatness of your products and services coming from your own mouth.
+Rather, it’s other people who your future clients know and trust presenting your message to them.
 This method carries far more weight as a trusted source of information.
 No one does this better than Apple!
 It’s cool to own their products and they get an A for brand loyalty.
 Ask a Mac user about their iPhone or MacBook and listen to them chatter all about it.

 Does that mean you should not interact with prospects via the other mentioned avenues?
 Is email dead?
-No, of course not we need the other methods and their avenues to reach our prospects.
+No, of course not.
+We need the other methods and their avenues to reach our prospects.
 The other avenues support and reassure the messages that your prospects are hearing about.
 The chatter about your message can’t happen if people have nothing to talk about.
-So for each of these areas, you must have a well-defined plan as to how often you will connect and what you plan to discuss, ask, advertise or educate about.
+So, for each of these areas, you must have a well-defined plan as to how often you will connect and what you plan to discuss, ask, advertise, or educate about.

-The last thing you need is negative chatter; remember no one buys the product or service with a single-star rating.
+The last thing you need is negative chatter; no one buys the product or service with a single-star rating.